 Banana (Musa spp.):

 The development of biofortified banana cultivars has been achieved through conventional breeding techniques, focusing on selecting and crossbreeding varieties with enhanced nutritional profiles.
-A notable achievement in this area is the creation of biofortified Golden Bananas, enriched with provitamin A carotenoids such as beta-carotene to combat vitamin A deficiency (Davey et al., 2009; Arango et al., 2010).
+A notable achievement in this area is the creation of biofortified Golden Bananas, enriched with pro-vitamin A carotenoids such as beta-carotene to combat vitamin A deficiency (Davey et al., 2009; Arango et al., 2010).

-Genetic modification has further enhanced provitaminA carotenoid (pVAC) levels in bananas.
+Genetic modification has further enhanced pro-Vitamin A Carotenoid (pVAC) levels in bananas.
 For instance, the introduction of a phytoene synthase gene from a Fe’i banana variety led to a substantial increase in beta-carotene content, with some lines reaching up to 55 µg/g dry weight (Paul et al., 2017).
 Additionally, efforts have been made to reduce acrylamide, a potential carcinogen formed during cooking, improving the safety of bio fortified bananas.

 Beyond nutritional enhancement, red bananas are recognized for their high dietary fiber, potassium, and antioxidant properties, including phenolic compounds (Joshi et al., 2017).
 Another significant advancement in banana biotechnology is the use of RNA interference (RNAi) for viral resistance.
 RNA i-mediated suppression of viral components successfully eliminated symptoms of bunchy top virus disease six months after transgenic plants were developed (Shekhawat et al., 2012).
 These advancements highlight the potential of both conventional breeding and genetic engineering in improving the nutritional quality, safety and disease resistance of bananas contributing to food security and public health.